Daveonwave/gym4ReaL/docs/elevator.md

 ## Reproducibility

-A tutorial from training your own RL algorithm refer to `examples/elevator/training-tutorial.ipynb`.
+For a tutorial for training your own RL algorithm refer to `examples/elevator/training-tutorial.ipynb`.
 To obtain the trained models presented in the paper launch this command from the main directory.

 ```bash